linussioland/MIPI-HHoT/MIPI-HHoT Readme.txt

 *** QUESTIONS AND FURTHER DETAILS ***
 *************************************

-In case of any questions pertaining to the data set, please contact Linus Siöland at the University of Antwerp on linus.sioland@uantwerpen.be.
+In case of any questions pertaining to the data set, please contact Linus SiÃ¶land at the University of Antwerp on linus.sioland@uantwerpen.be.